status-im/specs/docs/stable/3-whisper-usage.md

 * *Whisper network*: a group of Whisper nodes connected together through the internet connection and forming a graph
 * *Message*: decrypted Whisper message
 * *Offline message*: an archived envelope
-* *Envelope*: encrypted message with metadata like topic and Time-To-Live
+* *Envelope*: an encrypted message with metadata like topic and Time-To-Live

 ## Whisper packets